shopware/frontends/.changeset/tidy-comics-attack.md

 "@shopware-pwa/composables-next": minor
 ---

-- Added `addProducts` function to the `useCart` composable that allows adding a set of products to the cart
+- `useCart` - new `addProducts` function that allows adding a set of products to the cart
-- Changed `addProduct` to be a proxy to `addProducts`